 This is the first travel blog I made on this site, so let me welcome you again – Dandeli Travel Blog.
 This post only remains as a story about my visit with friends to Dandeli.
 Read this in-depth guide to Dandeli to plan your trip.

-When you’re planning on visiting Dandeli for a short trip, that’s a lovely way to spend your holiday.
-But if you’re choosy about accommodations, make sure to book your stay a little earlier (don’t make the mistakes I made).
+When you’re planning on visiting Dandeli for a short trip, it’s a lovely way to spend your holiday.
+But when you’re choosy about accommodations, make sure to book your stay a little earlier (don’t make the mistakes I made).

 Dandeli travel blog – A down-to-nature spot

-We all know Dandeli is one of the most popular tourist spots in India, particularly for rafting.
+We all know Dandeli as a popular spot in Karnataka, particularly for rafting.
 Apart from rafting, it offers some other water activities (Kayaking, boating, natural jacuzzi, and a couple more).
+It’s river Kali flowing through afterall.
 Another reason why people visit Dandeli is its peaceful nature.

 Dandeli boasts large areas of forests with over 280 homestays and Dandeli resorts.
 And guess what?
-When I tried to book myself a room for a night there within a day before, almost all the sites were sold out!
+When I tried to book myself a room there the night before before, almost all sites were sold out!

-But I did find a modest resort- Dandeli Jungle Camp– and made a trip with four other buddies of mine.
+However I did find a modest resort- Dandeli Jungle Camp – and made a trip with four other buddies.
 So let’s begin!

 Saturday, 8th June 2019

-Speaking of accommodation, there are a lot of homestays to choose from.
+With so many options, it’s hard to pick from the lot.
 Here are some of the best family resorts I handpicked for you based on pricing on Booking.com :

 Distance from City